MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/specialized-monitors-compositor.md

 ﻿---
-title: Building a Custom Compositor App for HMDs and Specialized Monitors
+title: Building a custom compositor app for HMDs and specialized monitors
-description: Building a Custom Compositor App for HMDs and Specialized Monitors
+description: Building a custom compositor app for HMDs and specialized monitors
 keywords:
 - display devices WDK
 - monitor drivers WDK